Paul Ruffin Scarborough Associate Professor of Engineering

 Prior to that, he held a Maître de Conférences position in the Multiscale Modeling and Simulation Laboratory at Université Paris-Est in France.

-He earned an MS (2005) and PhD (2008) in Theoretical Mechanics from the University of Lille 1 – Science and Technology (France), and received his Habilitation (2014) in Mechanics from Université Paris-Est. Habilitation is the highest academic degree in France.
+He earned an MS (2005) and PhD (2008) in Theoretical Mechanics from the University of Lille 1 Science and Technology (France), and received his Habilitation (2014) in Mechanics from Université Paris-Est. Habilitation is the highest academic degree in France.

 Dr. Guilleminot’s research focuses on uncertainty quantification, computational mechanics and materials science, as well as on topics at the interface between these fields.
-He is particularly interested in the multiscale analysis of linear/nonlinear heterogeneous materials (including biological and engineered ones), homogenization theory, statistical inverse problems and stochastic modeling with applications for computational science and engineering.
+He is particularly interested in the multiscale analysis of linear/nonlinear heterogeneous materials (including biological and engineered ones), homogenization theory, scientific machine learning, statistical inverse problems and stochastic modeling with applications for computational science and engineering.

 Appointments and Affiliations

-- Assistant Professor of Civil and Environmental Engineering
+- Associate Professor in the Department of Civil and Environmental Engineering

 - Office Location: 172 Hudson Hall, Box 90287, Durham, NC 27708

 - Email Address: email@example.com

 - M.S.
 Lille University of Science and Technology (France), 2005